minhbac333studyus/AWS-Solution-Architecture/README.md

 - [EBS](#ebs)
 - [S3](#s3)

-## Step To Install Tomcat 9 For Java Web Development
+## Step To Install Tomcat 9 For Java Web Development on AWS EC2
 The instruction below is only work after creating the EC2 Instance with Amazon Linux 2 AMI

 - [FileZilla](#FileZilla)